status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 - Free Software communities like ours thrive on reciprocity.
 When you contribute to the community you encourage other people to contribute too!
 The way you contribute will help to shape the culture of the entire community, as the contributions you make influence the contributions of others.

-- Offer more frequent feedback on tasks & contributions that have a definate goal.
+- Offer more frequent feedback on tasks & contributions that have a definite goal.

 - Give constructive feedback on people’s performance, and if they like competition - encourage friendly competition with others.